U.S. flag

 Sibs of a proband.
 The risk to the sibs of the proband depends on the genetic status of the proband's parents:

-• If a parent of the proband is affected or is known to have an SLC2A1 pathogenic variant, the risk to sibs is 50%.
+• If a parent of the proband is affected and/or is known to have an SLC2A1 pathogenic variant, the risk to sibs is 50%.

-• If the SLC2A1 pathogenic variant found in the proband cannot be detected in the leukocyte DNA of either parent, the risk to sibs is slightly greater than that of the general population because of the possibility of parental germline mosaicism; somatic and germline mosaicism have been reported [Wang et al 2001].
+• If a molecular diagnosis has been established in the proband and the SLC2A1 pathogenic variant identified in the proband cannot be detected in the leukocyte DNA of either parent, the risk to sibs is slightly greater than that of the general population because of the possibility of parental somatic or gonadal mosaicism; somatic and gonadal mosaicism have been reported [Wang et al 2001, Takahashi et al 2017].

 Other family members.
-The risk to other family members depends on the status of the proband's parents: if a parent is affected, other family members are also at risk.
+The risk to other family members depends on the status of the proband's parents: if a parent is affected and/or is known to have an SLC2A1 pathogenic variant, the parent's family members are also at risk.

 Related Genetic Counseling Issues